Hundreds of car number plates which could be considered rude or offensive never make it onto the road each year.

 The DVLA has confirmed that it withholds any registrations that it thinks may cause upset or offence on the grounds of political, racial and religious sensitivities or simply because they’re in poor taste.

 These include any plates with the letters ARS and DAM at the end, according to Information released to BBC Wales following a Freedom of Information (FOI) request.

-Several four letter combinations including *B** UMS, *G** ODS and *R** APE are also banned, as well as AB** USE, AN** GER and BO** SOM.
+Several four letter combinations including *B** UMS, *G** ODS and *R** APE are also banned, as well as AB** USE, AN** GER and BO** SOM have all been banned.